Transportation in Chicago: Cycling

 Chicago maintains a 290-mile network of bikeways - including shared use paths, cycle tracks, and bike lanes - for private, public, and commercial bicycle use.
 Bicycles are allowed to operate on all Chicago roadways, except limited access highways.

-A bicycle sharing system known as Divvy operates thousands of public bikes at 580 stations in Chicago, Evanston, and Oak Park.
+A bicycle sharing system known as Divvy operates 1,000 bicycle stations in Chicago, Evanston, and Oak Park, with 400 more planned over the next few years.

 Pedicabs are available for hire at various locations and events around Chicago with high pedestrian traffic.

 Bicycles are available for rent at rental shops concentrated along the lakefront in the Loop and Near North Side community areas.

 Several delivery companies operate bicycle courier services mainly in the Loop area.

 Bicycles on transit

 Bicycles are permitted on CTA buses via front-mounted bicycle racks and onboard CTA trains weekdays excluding the rush hours from 7 to 9 a.m. and 4 to 6 p.m.
 On weekends and holidays, bicycles are allowed on trains all day except for special events.

 Bicycles are allowed onboard Metra commuter rail service during off-peak and non-event times and in reverse peak directions during rush hours.

 Bicycles are only allowed on designated South Shore Line commuter rail service trains as part of a pilot program active during non-winter months.

 Bicycles are allowed on water taxis during off-peak and weekend hours.